 In 1982 the Gyrodec was a combination of great sound quality and artistic design.
 Bring the clock up to date and this player is still available - and it's a testament to its quality that it's essentially the same machine.

-When it's up and running it sounds detailed, expressive and graceful, ready to put down other products costing plenty more twice.
-It's not plug-in-and-play, as some assembly is required, but the instructions are clear and there's a logic to its design that means it'll be spinning your discs in no time.
+When it's up and running it sounds detailed, expressive and graceful, ready to put down other products costing plenty more.
+It's not plug-in-and-play - some assembly is required - but the instructions are clear and there's a logic to its design that means it'll be spinning your discs in no time.

 More after the break

 It became our Product of the Year in 1990, and the Systemdek IIX held that position for the next two years.
 Its sound quality rose well above that of its closest rivals - timing was confident, and music sounded tuneful and easy-flowing.

 The first time we heard this turntable, we awarded it a dismal two stars - we were unable to get vinyl turning steadily at 33rpm which, we're sure you'll agree, is a bit of a disadvantage when it comes to playing LPs.

 But Pink Triangle brought the deck back to us with all problems solved - and we were thrilled to hear the Tarantella's open sound and refreshingly clear dynamics.

 Although the Pink Triangle company closed in 2003, there's no doubt the London manufacturer's legacy lives on.